airbytehq/terraform-provider-airbyte/docs/resources/destination_typesense.md

 Optional:

-- `batch_size` (String) How many documents should be imported together.
+- `batch_size` (Number) How many documents should be imported together.
 Default 1000
 - `port` (String) Port of the Typesense instance.
 Ex: 8108, 80, 443.
 Default is 443
 - `protocol` (String) Protocol of the Typesense instance.
 Ex: http or https.
 Default is https